 Consider your first month as a new manager about building relationships and learning tactical knowledge.
 This is about lessening a new role’s learning curve.

 Your best course of action is conversation.
-A new team will likely have just as much fear as you, which makes one on ones a great way to get to know your team on both a professional and personal level.
-Weekly catch ups help uncover the team’s work style; some will enjoy blunt feedback while others prefer to be over-explained.
+A new team will likely have just as much fear as you, which makes one-on-ones a great way to get to know your team on both a professional and personal level.
+Weekly catch-ups help uncover the team’s work style; some will enjoy blunt feedback, while others prefer to have instructions over-explained.

 Even if you’ve assumed a role with familiar faces, you’ll need to understand how your own team’s processes are carried out so you can better strategically support them.
 There may be latent problems that could turn into future fires.

 At the very least, you want to identify the core activities that create value.
 Hard data is also useful here.
 Financial and operational reports, customer sentiments and employee surveys create patterns in company culture and behaviour.

 Now is when you can start to apply what you’ve learned and aim for those easy wins.
 Start thinking operationally; any initiatives you set for yourself in this time should be more strategic than the scene-setting goals in the first month.
 Say you gathered that the marketing team don’t have a central source of information, but you see a chance to make their knowledge transfer more efficient with a central wiki.

 Setting goals that benefit others—not just company goals—is a good way to show your commitment as team lead.
 As long as you’re not challenging the status quo, you can secure influence.